lmcai/ZOO_BOT_Comparative_genomics/Final_project/README.md

 | A        | B        | C        |
 | D        | E        | F        |
 ```
-which will look like this:
+The double stars `**` quote the text that needs to be in bold font.
+The pipes `|` and underscores `_` delineate the columns and title rows.
+This table will be displayed like this:

 **Table 1** Test table caption